Affair (album): Reception

 The soulfully introspective lead single from the album, "Everything I Miss at Home" was very popular and paved the way for the album's success.
 The follow-up single was the up-tempo title track "Affair," which peaked at #4 on the Hot R&B/Hip-Hop Songs chart in early 1989.
 The album's third and final single "What More Can I Do For You," which had a similar sound to the then upcoming Janet Jackson's Rhythm Nation 1814 would only chart modestly, peaking at #58 on the R&B chart.

-"Discreet" had two different intros on some releases.
-One intro of the first three seconds is of Cherrelle saying "What song are we doing now, Jimmy Jam?" played backwards.
-The other intro segues from "Pick me Up" to a party where Cherrelle and her friend are talking (snippets of the conversation are also heard near the end of the song).
-The ending is also a few seconds longer on the conversation intro version.
+"Discreet" contains snippets of the conversation that was sampled from the intro to Alexander O'Neal's song "Hearsay" as well as Alexander's voice heard singing "spreading on my name" of the latter.